-- Students will be able to classify matter as elements, compounds, or mixtures. - Students will be able to use the Periodic Table to identify the physical properties of elements and their reactivity. - Students will be able to compare physical changes such as size, shape and state to chemical changes that are the result of a chemical reaction to include changes in temperature, color, formation of a gas or precipitate.
+- Students will classify matter as elements, compounds, or mixtures. - Students will use the Periodic Table to identify the physical properties of elements and their reactivity. - Students will compare physical changes such as size, shape and state to chemical changes that are the result of a chemical reaction to include changes in temperature, color, formation of a gas or precipitate.